LvanWissen/www.leonvanwissen.nl/content/authors/admin/_index.md

 - Visitors
 ---

-I am working as a scientific programmer at the University of Amsterdam (UvA) for the [Golden Agents](https://www.goldenagents.org) project and [CREATE](https://www.create.humanities.uva.nl).
+I am a scientific programmer at the University of Amsterdam (UvA) for the [Golden Agents](https://www.goldenagents.org) project and [CREATE](https://www.create.humanities.uva.nl) working with historical databases and linked data.